Capilla del Cristo: Location

-Capilla del Cristo is located at the end of Cristo Street in the Historic District of Old San Juan near La Fortaleza, the official residence of the governor of Puerto Rico.
+Capilla del Cristo is located at the end of Calle del Cristo in the Historic District of Old San Juan near La Fortaleza, the official residence of the governor of Puerto Rico.

 Architecture

 The basic structure of the small temple is mampostería ordinaria or stones held together by mortar or cement.
 It's a one-story-high, brick and stone structure with a curved belfry atop.
 Its gate was added in the 1940s for the protection of its interior.
 It has three oversized arches which open up to the Parque de Palomas, Tetuan Street, and Calle de Cristo de la Salud (street).
-Built in the Spanish Baroque style, Juan Francisco Metre is credited with its design.
+Built in the Spanish Baroque style, Extremaduran Juan Francisco Mestre was the author of its design.
 The building has been kept in good condition by the volunteer group Cristo de la Salud Brotherhood.

 Folklore

 Religious folklore, particularly among Catholics, said that during a horse race on La Calle de Cristo, a young rider and his horse took a bad fall.
 The rider went over the precipice but was miraculously saved.

 The chapel was built where the fateful race was said to have occurred in honor of the young rider named Baltazar Montañez.
 It has become both a tourist attraction as well as a stop for religious pilgrims, who occasionally leave a religious votive at the chapel.
 It is only open on Tuesdays.

 Different versions of the legend mention that either the rider or Tomas Mateo Pratts, an observer yelled for divine intervention.
 In a book about Puerto Rican legends, José Ramirez-Rivera writes that the horse was killed but Baltazar lived.
 Afterwards, permission was granted to build the Catholic chapel and festivals were held for years afterward to celebrate the miracle.

 In his writings about Baltazar, Puerto Rican historian Cayetano Coll y Toste described him as a slave who worked in the sugar cane fields of Puerto Rico but made no mention of the legendary accident.